ASPIRE: SAT/ACT Information

 Some colleges use scores from admissions tests, also known as college entrance exams, to help evaluate if a student is ready to do college-level work.
 Some scholarship providers also use test scores when awarding scholarships.
 The most common college entrance exams are the SAT and ACT.

-Due COVID-19 many colleges and universities are going test-optional (you can submit a score if you have one but it is not required) or test-blind (students are not required to submit a score at all).
+Since COVID-19 many colleges and universities have gone to test-optional (you can submit a score if you have one but it is not required) or test-blind (students are not required to submit a score at all).
 Be sure to research if the school you are applying to requires submitting a score this year.
 When researching your college’s requirements, be sure to check their requirement for both admission and scholarship eligibility.
 And if you’re not sure what your college requires, it certainly doesn’t hurt to take the test and have a score available if you need it.

 Click here for more information on test-optional and test-blind schools.